oKermorgant/log2plot/README.md

 The logger can also plot 2D or 3D graphs at runtime, by using -DENABLE_DYNAMIC_PLOT=ON with Cmake.
 This requires Python3 and Matplotlib.

 In this case a new logger, namely `LogPlotter` can be used instead of `Logger`.

-Due to the Python interpreter, using numerous dynamic plots may reduce the frequency of the main loop.
+This class requires a target rate and will try to update the plot within this rate, despite the possibly slow Python interpreter.

 ## Use from C++ code

 Examples can be found in the `examples` folder.
 The main class is `log2plot::Logger` and should be instanciated with the desired data file path and prefix:  `log2plot::Logger logger(fileprefix)`.
 If no fileprefix is given then the files will be created in the `/tmp` folder.
 Shipped examples use the `examples` path at compile time.

 The logged variables have to be containers of some sort, as long as the following member functions are available:
-* operator[] to get the value at a given index
+* `operator[]` to get the value at a given index
-* size() to get the length of the logged container
+* `size()` to get the length of the logged container

 Besides these two points, all kind of data can be saved, but of course they will not be plottable if not numerical.